• 📖 Cover

 Computing Average Linkage: A Worked Example

-Hierarchical Clustering: Merge Example with 5 Points
+Hierarchical Clustering: Merge Example with Five Points

 A B C D E